Yoga Alliance Professionals 200hr Foundation in Teaching Yoga. Courses are held at Lake View Yoga, Crawley Down.

-...and take place at weekends, making it suitable for parents & those who have weekday jobs to manage alongside.
-Our enrollees & graduates will be mentored during & after their training, given a space to grow & implement their teaching skills at the studio & encouraged to attend classes for free* for during the course & attend workshops on reduced trainee fees.
+Group study takes place one weekend per month for 11 months, making it suitable for parents & those who have weekday jobs to manage alongside.
+Enrollees & graduates are mentored during & after their training, given a space to grow & implement their teaching skills at the studio & encouraged to attend classes for free* for during the course & attend workshops on reduced trainee fees.

 Lucy has been practicing yoga for 20+ years & is a Senior Yoga Teacher with the Yoga Alliance.
 Also a British Wheel of Yoga L4 Diploma Teacher, she is a BWY Children's Yoga teacher, with further qualifications in restorative, pregnancy, postnatal & hot yoga.
 She has been teaching full classes of local people since 2010 & has a thriving yoga business which supports the physical & mental health of her community.

-Still not sure if we are right for you?
-Check through some frequently asked questions and then send us a message.
+Still not sure if it'll be right for you?
+Check through some frequently asked questions and then send a message.

 You don't need to be gymnastic superstar to become a teacher.
 The teachers who do the best at our studios are those who can teach appropriate yoga for the clientele.
 Being 'good at poses' is not what we are looking for, we want teachers who can read a room, teach from the heart & get as many people practicing yoga as possible.
 Being able to do tricky poses is not what makes you a good teacher.